OneRaynyDay/Medical-CNN/README.md

 - Finished implementing a naive RNN?
 Nope
 - Finished importing over a transfer learned LSTM?
 Nope
 - Finished training the LSTM?
 Nope

+Note: No I won't give you the patient data since it's confidential.
+Please don't ask me for it.

 MIT License